The National Herbarium | What is a Herbarium? | Type Specimens | How to Collect Plants | National Virtual Herbarium

-Our Herbarium contains around 2,000 botanic specimens so far, arranged by family and genus.
-All our specimens have been collected from wild plants growing in Jordan, mostly within the perimeter of the Royal Botanic Garden.
+Our Herbarium contains more than 4,000 botanic specimens so far, arranged by family and genus.
+All our specimens have been collected from wild plants growing in Jordan, some within the perimeter of the Royal Botanic Garden.
 Our current facility has enough room to store 40,000 species.

 Specimens are gathered in the field, identified, and pressed between cardboard.
 After drying, the specimens are subjected to a process of natural decontamination, to kill any parasites or insect eggs.
-Each specimen is kept in a freezer at about -40° C for 3 days, then identified, mounted on a sheet of white paper and labeled with all the related information.
+Each specimen is kept in a freezer at about -40° C for 2 weeks, then identified, mounted on acid-free sheet of white paper and labeled with all the related information.

 While some herbaria use chemicals to decontaminate their specimens, we have chosen the deep freezing method, as we do not wish to damage or discolour our specimens and we do not condone the use of poisons.